Here are a few of my pictures from various inspections in April. Explanations below each picture.

 Blurry picture of my oldest queen.

+Wild hive on the corner of two busy streets (2 feet from sidewalks).
 Will be taken down to put in a traffic circle.
 We're talking to the town to let us salvage the hive before they take it down.

 Various beehives.